kframework/c-semantics/semantics/README.md

    E.g., `C-EXPRESSION-FUNCTION-CALL` instead of `C-EXPRESSIONS-FUNCTION-CALLS`, but `C-EXPRESSION-MEMBERS` might be ok.

-5. I like to treat syntax modules somewhat like C header files.
-   `MYMODULE-SYNTAX` should contain the interface of a module (i.e., only "public" syntax productions -- c.f. symbols with external linkage in C).
+5. I think of syntax modules somewhat like C header files. `MYMODULE-SYNTAX` should contain the interface of a module (i.e., only "public" syntax productions -- c.f. symbols with external linkage in C).
 Generally, when module `A` uses syntax productions that are defined by module `B`, module `A` should import `B-SYNTAX`.
 If some part of `B`'s syntax isn't meant to be used in other modules, then it shouldn't be included in `B-SYNTAX`.

-   Generally, semantic modules should only ever import other `*-SYNTAX` modules, except for the main language semantics module, which should only import non-`SYNTAX` modules.
-And most `*-SYNTAX` modules should not import any other module, but if they do, then it should better be another `*-SYNTAX` module.
+   Generally, semantic modules should only ever import `-SYNTAX` modules, except for the main language semantics module, which should only import non-`SYNTAX` modules.
+And most `-SYNTAX` modules should not import any other module, but if they do, then it should better be another `-SYNTAX` module.

 6. For any module `A`, if the module `A-SYNTAX` exists, then the first line of module `A` should be `imports A-SYNTAX` (i.e., this imports statement should